Origin

 Geographical Distribution

-The name 'Jazz' is more popular in urban centres such as Sydney, Melbourne, and Brisbane, where contemporary and musical influences are more prevalent.
+Most popular in urban centres such as Sydney, Melbourne, and Brisbane, where musical and artistic communities thrive, though used across Australia increasingly among younger generations.

 Numerological Significance